Category: Shinto Shrines

 -

-About Yasaka Shrine Yasaka Shrine is an old shrine that has been here since before the capital moved to Heian-kyo in 794.
+About the Shrine Yasaka Shrine is an old shrine that has been here since before the capital moved to Heian-kyo (present Kyoto) in 794.
 And it has been popularly called “Gion-san”.
-The main deity, Susanoo-no-Mikoto, is believed to be the god of purification from all kinds of misfortune, and many gods are enshrined within the shrine grounds.…
+The main deity, Susanoo-no-Mikoto, is believed to be the god of purification from all kinds of misfortune, and many gods are enshrined in numerous…

 -